Grindlewalt/Grindlewalt/README.md

 ## Projects

 <!--
-  Four entries.
-For each one, three lines:
+  Four entries, three lines each:

-    **[Name](repo link)** - one sentence on what it is A second sentence on why it exists or what's interesting about it `Status: ...`
+    **[Name](repo link)** - one sentence on what it is A second sentence on why it exists or what is interesting `Status: ...`

-  The "why it exists" line is what separates this from a repo list that GitHub already shows below.
-If you can't answer why a project exists, it probably shouldn't be pinned.
+  The "why it exists" line is what separates this from the repo list GitHub already renders below.
+If you cannot answer why a project exists, it should not be pinned.

-  Status must be accurate.
-Options: in progress, running, published, archived, design stage.
-If a project is mid-rebuild, say mid-rebuild.
+  Status has to be accurate: in progress, running, published, archived, design stage.
 -->

 **[Jarvis v3](https://github.com/Grindlewalt/Jarvis-but-its-secure)**

 <!--
-  WRITE: What it is in one sentence.
+  WRITE: what it is, in one sentence.

-  Then: the v1 story.
-An unauthenticated prompt endpoint on your homelab, reachable by anyone, wired to an agent that executes commands.
-That realization is the best single paragraph you have and it belongs here, told plainly and briefly.
+  Then the v1 story: an unauthenticated prompt endpoint on your homelab, reachable by anyone, wired to an agent that executes commands.
+That realization is the strongest paragraph you have.
+  Tell it plainly and briefly.

-  Then: status, including the commit gate that is still open.
+  Then status, including the commit gate that is still open.
 Do not soften that line.
 It is the most credible sentence on the page to the people you want reading it.
 -->

 **[Projector Mapping Universe](https://github.com/Grindlewalt/Projector-Mapping-Universe)**

 <!--
-  WRITE: What it does physically (walls, ceilings, dragging quad corners until the image lands).
-Then the part that is actually
+  WRITE: what it does physically (walls and ceilings, dragging quad corners until the image lands on the surface).

-  hard: the perspective-correct warp, or the civilization sim, pick ONE and give it a sentence.
+  Then pick ONE hard thing and give it a sentence: the perspective-correct warp, or the civilization sim.
 Both is too much for a profile README.

-  Then: status, including that the preview and the projector output drift apart.
+  Then status, including that the preview and the projector output drift apart.
 -->

 **[How to software](https://github.com/Grindlewalt/How-to-software)**

 <!--
-  WRITE: What it covers and who it's for.
-Then the thing that makes it worth reading: you wrote it because new members were losing weeks to things nobody had written down.
+  WRITE: what it covers and who it is for, with the page count.

+  Then why it exists: new members were losing weeks to things nobody had written down.
 Documentation is undervalued by people your age and overvalued by people who hire, so this entry punches above its weight.
-Say how many pages.
 -->

 **[BadUSB payload research](https://github.com/Grindlewalt/bad-usb-flipper-payloads)**

 <!--
   WRITE THIS ONE CAREFULLY.
-Framing decides whether it helps or hurts you.
+Framing decides whether it helps you or hurts you.

-  Lead with the defender's side.
-What each payload leaves behind, what the detection looks like.
-If the repo doesn't have that yet, say the detection write-ups are in progress.
+  Lead with the defender's side: what each payload leaves behind, what the detection looks like.
+If the repo does not have that yet, say the detection write-ups are in progress.
 Do not describe it as a payload collection.

-  Also state the boundary explicitly: own hardware, authorized targets only.
-One clause.
-Anyone evaluating you for security work is checking whether you know where the line is, and saying so unprompted is the answer.
+  Then state the boundary in one clause: own hardware, authorized engagements only.
+Anyone evaluating you for security work is checking whether you know where the line is.
+Saying it unprompted answers that for free.
 -->

 ---